Back to main site

 • Sub-article (2) goes on to provide that everyone has the right to the protection of the law against such interference or attacks.

-In the African context, the African Charter on Human and Peoples’ Rights (African Charter) does not contain an express provision on the right to privacy.
-However, it has been argued that the right can – and should – be read into the African Charter through to the right to respect for life and integrity of the person, the right to dignity, and the right to liberty and security of the person.(1) This argument is based on the approach taken by the African Commission on Human and Peoples’ Rights (African Commission) in Social and Economic Rights Action Centre and Another v Nigeria and the comparative jurisprudence from the Supreme Court of India in Justice KS Puttaswamy (Retd) and Another v Union of India and Others.(2)
+In the African context, the African Charter on Human and Peoples’ Rights (African Charter) does not contain an express provision for the right to privacy.
+However, it has been argued that the right can – and should – be read into the African Charter through to the right to respect for life and integrity of the person, the right to dignity, and the right to liberty and security of the person.(7) This argument is based on the approach taken by the African Commission on Human and Peoples’ Rights (African Commission) in Social and Economic Rights Action Centre and Another v Nigeria and the comparative jurisprudence from the Supreme Court of India in Justice KS Puttaswamy (Retd) and Another v Union of India and Others.(8)

-It bears mention that other African regional instruments do recognise the right to privacy.
 For example, article 10 of the African Charter on the Rights and Welfare of the Child provides that:

 “No child shall be subject to arbitrary or unlawful interference with his privacy, family home or correspondence, or to the attacks upon his honour or reputation, provided that parents or legal guardians shall have the right to exercise reasonable supervision over the conduct of their children.
 The child has the right to the protection of the law against such interference or attacks.”